-Mexico can’t sell presidential jet, a Boeing Dreamliner, tries odd sales pitches
+Mexico can’t sell presidential jet, tries odd sales pitches

 López Obrador said Tuesday the Boeing Dreamliner will be returned to Mexico after a year on sale in the United States, where it piled up about $1.5 million in maintenance costs.

 Bought by his predecessor, the jet is expensive to run and now configured to carry only 80 people, albeit with a full presidential suite with a bedroom and private bath.
+It became a symbol of López Obrador’s campaign against high-living public officials in a country where half the population lives in poverty.
+“They abused (their privileges).
+They even used planes to go play golf,” López Obrador said.

-While it drew some interest while parked at an airfield in Victorville, California, over the last year, López Obrador said potential buyers had been unable to obtain financing for the purchase.
+While the Boeing 787 drew some interest while parked at an airfield in Victorville, California, over the last year, López Obrador said potential buyers had been unable to obtain financing for the estimated sale price of $130 million.
+That’s a bit more than half what Mexico paid for the plane in 2012.
+“It was a bad deal from the start,” the president sniped.

-Among the ideas López Obrador is now entertaining is to sell it to a consortium of companies for executive incentive programs, rent it out or barter it for needed goods, in hopes of paying off the remainder of the purchase price.
+Among the ideas López Obrador is now entertaining is to barter it off in exchange for medical equipment, to sell it to a consortium of companies for executive incentive programs or rent it out by the hour, in hopes of paying off the remainder of outstanding loans on the plane.

 Gone are the hopes it would raise a lot of money for anti-poverty programs.
-Mexico is now just hoping to cut its losses on the plane, which is too expensive to reconfigure back into a commercial airliner that normally carries as many as 300 passengers.
+Mexico is now just hoping to cut its losses on the plane, which is too expensive to reconfigure back into a commercial airliner that normally carries as many as 300 passengers .

+“This morning, the president has offered a new image of himself as a door-to-door salesman offering to sell, barter or rent an airplane,”said the opposition National Action Party, whose ex-president Felipe Calderon bought the plane.

 Lopez Obrador, who has opted to fly tourist class on regular commercial flights and eschew travel abroad, has long railed against perks provided for public servants.
 Whenever possible, he likes to travel by ground in an SUV, and over the weekend posted a photo of himself waiting on the side of a road while a flat tire was repaired.